Advisory Board

 Ashley Wilson, MS, CGC

-Ashley is an ABGC board-certified genetic counselor with more than 11 years of experience.
+Ashley is an ABGC board-certified genetic counselor with 17 years of experience.
 She completed her undergraduate work in Molecular Biology & Genetics at the University of Guelph and her graduate work at Sarah Lawrence College.
 Ashley has been involved in the education of medical and dental students at Columbia, as well as teaching and training genetic residents and genetic counseling students.
 She has worked with the Simons Searchlight study, targeting single-gene causes of neurodevelopmental disorders.
-Ashley currently works as a consultant for the New York Genome Center, focusing on clinical whole genome sequencing, and is a course instructor in the Genetic Counseling Graduate Program.
+Ashley works as a consultant for the New York Genome Center, focused on genome sequencing.